The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Order of convergence

-so that by choosing $\Delta=\Delta(\epsilon)=\epsilon^{1/(2\alpha)}$, i.e. $ \Delta^{2\alpha}=\epsilon $ we have the thesis of the theorem. \end{proof} Finally we can provide an application to which our theory can be applied and which is not covered by the existing literature. \begin{example} Consider the following fully coupled slow-fast stochastic reaction-diffusion system:
+\end{proof} Finally we can provide an application to which our theory can be applied and which is not covered by the existing literature. \begin{example} Consider the following fully coupled slow-fast stochastic reaction-diffusion system:

-where \begin{itemize} \item $t \in [0,T], \xi \in [0,L]$ \item $\epsilon \in (0,1]$ is a small parameter representing the ratio of time-scales between the two variables of the system $u_\epsilon$ and $v_\epsilon$, \item $u_\epsilon$ and $v_\epsilon$ are the slow and fast components respectively, \item $u,v \in H= L^2[0,T]$ are the initial conditions, \item $\lambda>0$, \item $f,g \colon [0,L] \times \mathbb{R}^2 \rightarrow \mathbb{R}$ are Lipschitz functions uniformly wrt $\xi$ with Lipschitz constants $L_f,L_G$ respectively and $L_G < \lambda$, \item $\dot {w}_1, \dot {w}_2$ are independent white noises both in time and space. \end{itemize} Then it is well known \cite{Cerrai} that \eqref{eq:spde} can be rewritten in the abstract form \eqref{eq:abstract_system} where $H=K=L^2[0,T]$, $F,G\colon H\times H\rightarrow H$ are the Nemytskii operators of $f,g$ respectively, i.e.
+where \begin{itemize} \item $t \in [0,T], \xi \in [0,L]$, \item $\epsilon \in (0,1]$ is a small parameter representing the ratio of time-scales between the two variables of the system $u_\epsilon$ and $v_\epsilon$, \item $u_\epsilon$ and $v_\epsilon$ are the slow and fast components respectively, \item $u,v \in H= L^2[0,T]$ are the initial conditions, \item $\lambda>0$, \item $f,g \colon [0,L] \times \mathbb{R} \rightarrow \mathbb{R}$ are Lipschitz functions uniformly wrt $\xi$ with Lipschitz constants $L_f,L_G$ respectively and $L_G < \lambda$, \item $\dot {w}_1, \dot {w}_2$ are independent white noises both in time and space. \end{itemize} Then it is well known \cite{Cerrai} that \eqref{eq:spde} can be rewritten in the abstract form \eqref{eq:abstract_system} where $H=K=L^2[0,T]$, $F\colon H\times H\rightarrow H$, $G\colon H \rightarrow H$ are the Nemytskii operators of $f,g$ respectively, i.e.